Idiots Deluxe: Curly's illness

-At Moe's insistence, Curly Howard entered a Cottage Hospital at Santa Barbara, California in January 1945 and was found to have serious hypertension, obesity and retinal hemorrhage.
-The next short film produced, If a Body Meets a Body, was shot five months after Idiots Deluxe in March 1945 shortly after he suffered a minor stroke.
-His remaining performances with the team were lackluster and displayed the effects of his illness.
+At Moe Howard's urging, Curly Howard was admitted to Santa Barbara Cottage Hospital in January 1945, where he was diagnosed with severe hypertension, obesity, and retinal hemorrhaging.
+The subsequent short film, If a Body Meets a Body, was produced in March 1945, five months after Idiots Deluxe and shortly after Curly had experienced a minor stroke.
+His subsequent performances with the comedy team reflected a notable decline in energy and quality, evidencing the impact of his deteriorating health.